Paralegal Schools in Washington

 Spokane Community College

-Spokane Community College offers both a Paralegal A.A.S. degree for students with no collegiate experience, and a Paralegal Certificate program for students who have completed some collegiate level degree.
+Spokane Community College offers both a Paralegal Associate of Applied Science (AAS) degree for students with no collegiate experience and a Paralegal Certificate program for students who have completed some collegiate level degree.
 The program is designed to enable students to conduct legal research, develop trial notebooks, prepare legal documents, summarize depositions, interview clients and perform various professional administrative tasks.
-Through this program students have access to a variety of online legal research resources, as well as a talented faculty of trained attorneys and paralegals.
+Through this program, students have access to a variety of online legal research resources, as well as a talented faculty of trained attorneys and paralegals.
 In addition to procedural and substantive legal knowledge, the Spokane Community College program emphasizes legal ethics and professional conduct through several mandatory courses.
 The two degree programs offered at Spokane Community College are excellent introductions into the paralegal field and have both been approved by the American Bar Association.

 Tacoma Community College

 The Tacoma Community College paralegal program aims to produce graduates who are ethical, top-quality paralegals with an array of professional skills necessary to succeed in a complex legal environment.
 The coursework covers several substantive legal topics and develops critical thinking, research, and analysis skills that will help students become invaluable members of law firms and corporations.
 This program incorporates a legal internship component in the final semester of the two-year program.
 This internship provides students a unique opportunity to engage the course material in the real world setting, hone professional skills and make important contacts within the field.
 Both the Paralegal AAS degree program and the Paralegal Preferred Pro-Certificate program at Tacoma Community College have been approved by the American Bar Association.

 American Bar Association Approved Paralegal Programs in Washington